Újezd u Brna

 Újezd u Brna (/cs/, Aujest) is a town in Brno-Country District in the South Moravian Region of the Czech Republic.
 It has about 3,400 inhabitants.
+The town is located on the Litava River in the Dyje–Svratka Valley.

+Újezd u Brna was founded in the first half of the 12th century at the latest, but it became a town only in 2005.

 Geography

 Újezd u Brna is located about 13 km southeast of Brno.
-It lies in an agricultural landscape of the Dyje–Svratka Valley.
+It lies in an agricultural landscape in the Dyje–Svratka Valley.
 The Litava River flows through the town.

 History

 The first written mention of Újezd (under the name Újezdec) is in a deed of Jindřich Zdík from 1141.

 Újezd was part of the battlefield of the Battle of Austerlitz on 2 December 1805.

 In 1909, Újezd was promoted to a market town.
 In 1952, Újezd merged with the neighbouring villages of Rychmanov and Šternov and was renamed Újezd u Brna.
 In 2005, Újezd u Brna became a town.

 Transport

 Újezd u Brna is located on the railway line heading from Křenovice to Skalice nad Svitavou via Brno.

 Sights

 The main landmark of Újezd u Brna is the Church of Saints Peter and Paul.
 It was built in the Neoclassical style in 1845–1846.